AdobeDocs/analytics-learn.en/help/exporting/data-feeds/data-feeds-management-ui.md

 doc-type: feature video
 thumbnail: 25452.jpg
 kt: 2353
+last-substantial-update: 2026-03-05
 exl-id: 79599c6d-eb3e-438a-8e24-45b286d54071
 ---
-# [!UICONTROL Data feeds] management UI {#data-feeds-management-ui}
+# Create and manage [!UICONTROL data feeds] {#data-feeds-management-ui}

-The Adobe Analytics [!UICONTROL Data feed] allows you to export raw clickstream data to import and merge with other data sources in an EDW or data lake.
-You can create and manage your own [!UICONTROL Data Feeds] within Adobe Analytics.
+The Adobe Analytics [!UICONTROL Data feed] allows you to export raw clickstream data to import and merge with other data sources outside of Adobe Analytics.
+You can create and manage your own [!UICONTROL data feeds] within Adobe Analytics.
 This video will show you how.

 >[!VIDEO](https://video.tv.adobe.com/v/25452/?quality=12&learn=on)